GGLuca/adverseimpact/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-## Goal

-The goal of advserseimpact is to compute a number of important statistical indicators of adverse impact in selection decisions.
-The package containts functions that compute a total of 6 indicators in 2 large categories:

-1. Statistical significance measures: the Z-test, and the LMP (Lancaster’s Mid-P) test, and

-2. Practical significance measures: the h-statistic, the Phi-coefficient, the SF (ShortFall) statistic, and the impact ratio.

-The functions require the 2x2 minority-majority selection matrix, containing 4 values:

-- `NPmin` (number of participants passing the selection procedure from the minority group),
-- `NPmaj` (number of participants passing the selection procedure from the majority group),
-- `NFmin` (number of participants failing the selection procedure from the minority group),
-- `NFmaj` (number of participants failing the selection procedure from the majority group).
+# Description:

+This R package provides a suite of functions for assessing adverse impact in employee selection and hiring procedures.
+Adverse impact occurs when a selection procedure disproportionately excludes members of a protected class, such as race or gender.
+The package includes functions to compute statistical tests, such as the Z-test and LMP test, as well as practical measures, like the h-statistic, Phi-coefficient, and adjusted shortfall.
+By offering a comprehensive set of tools, this package helps organizations evaluate their selection procedures and make data-driven decisions to minimize adverse impact and promote fairness in the hiring process.

+Main Functions:

+1.
+2.
+3.
+4.
+5.

+# Use Cases

+- Human resources professionals evaluating the fairness of their selection processes.
+- Organizations aiming to reduce adverse impact and promote equal opportunity in their hiring practices.
+- Researchers studying the impact of selection procedures on different demographic groups.

 ## Installation